 Ben Evridge spent 20 years maintaining many of the 1,200 fishing vessels then residing in Kodiak, Alaska, keeping them running in one of the world’s most challenging marine environments.
 He is a contributor to National Fisherman and Diesel Progress Magazine.

-Emergency responders like fire fighters and soldiers use these resources in disaster response efforts.
-The techniques include Field Expedient Repair Procedures similar to Army Battle Field Assessment and Repair (BDAR) topics.
+Emergency responders, like firefighters and soldiers, use these resources in disaster response efforts.
+The techniques include Field Expedient Repair procedures similar to the US Army’s Battlefield Damage Assessment and Repair (BDAR).
 We have extensive resources to keep marine and industrial heavy equipment working in all conditions.
 Pillar Creek training courses show technicians how to benefit from our extensive experience in remote field mechanics.

 Pillar Creek Equipment

-Learn more about diesel mechanics and using the techniques found in Field Expedient Repair (FET) and Army Battle Field Assessment and Repair (BDAR).
-Contact Pillar Creek Equipment and find out more about what we do and how we can help you!
+Learn more about diesel mechanics and usage of the techniques found in Field Expedient Repair (FET) and Army Battlefield Damage Assessment and Repair (BDAR).
+Contact Pillar Creek Equipment to find out more about what we do and how we can help you!
 Receive information on these techniques and information about our classes, training, and more!Contact Us!